May half-term on the Isle of Wight

-This article was about our May half-term activities in 2017.
-We’ll be updating this with 2018 event information next year.
 We’ve lots of exciting events to keep boredom at bay this half-term on the Isle of Wight.
-Whether you're a budding bug hunter ready to test your skills under the cover of darkness at Newtown, an adventurous explorer keen to discover ancient sites at Mottistone, or someone who likes a wildlife challenge, you'll find plenty to do at our places throughout the holiday.
+Whether you're a budding bear hunter ready to test your skills, an adventurous explorer keen to discover ancient sites at Mottistone, or someone who likes a wildlife art challenge, you'll find plenty to do at our places throughout the holiday.
 And while you’re exploring, you’re helping us look after all that nature too.

 A wild holiday

 All things creepy-crawly, cute, fluffy, and squawky love our National Trust countryside.
 And when we carefully look after over 5000 acres on the Isle of Wight, it means there’s lots of wildlife for you to go hunting for.
-Whilst exploring Bembridge Windmill, you’re more than likely to spot colourful butterflies dancing through the meadows and lanes around the windmill.
-And if you follow our trail boards, you’ll become an expert in telling blue and white ones from spotty red ones (Butterfly ID trail, Sat 27 May – Sun 4 June 10.30am-4.30pm).
+Whilst exploring Bembridge Windmill, you’re more than likely to spot colourful flowers and fluttery butterflies in the meadows and lanes around the windmill.
+And if you follow our trail boards, you’ll become an expert in telling your fauna from your flora (Fauna and Flora ID Trail Sat 26 May – Sun 3 June 10.30am-5pm)

 Behind closed doors